alecgorge/iguana2/README.md

 The primary technical goal to provide an abstraction over media sources such as [archive.org](http://archive.org), [panicstream.com](http://panicstream.com) and [phish.in](http://phish.in) and integrate metadata sources such as [setlist.fm](http://setlist.fm) or [phish.net](http://phish.net) to provide extended metadata or reviews.
 This is complicated by the fact that a media source may provide reliable metadata as well.

-The ultimate functional goal of iguana2 is to allow me to unify the networking and playback codebases for PhishOD, Listen to the Dead and the upcoming Relisten app without losing any of the extra features [PhishOD](http://phishod.alecgorge.com) has because of much better data [phish.in](http://phish.in) and [phish.net](http://phish.net) provide.
+The ultimate functional goal of iguana2 is to allow me to unify and rewrite (in Swift!) the networking and playback codebases for PhishOD and Relisten app without losing any of the extra features [PhishOD](http://phishod.alecgorge.com) has because of much better data [phish.in](http://phish.in) and [phish.net](http://phish.net) provide.

+## Core Tenets

+1. Music is #1.
+Never hide a show because we don't have metadata.
+2. Make sure to credit the tapers and hosts of content &mdash; nothing is possible without them.
+3. Utilize secondary, metadata-only sources to provide more ways to access the music.
+Don't try to match music sources to metadata sources.
+This will fail.

 ## Definitions

-Data types: boolean, date, datetime, int, float, varchar, text
+Data types are all Postgres notation and implications.

-All data structures have a unique, autoincrementing id and a created_at and updated_at field.
+All data structures have a unique, autoincrementing `id` and a `created_at` and `updated_at` field.

 #### Data Collection Techniques